Rokkaku River

 The Rokkaku River (六角川, Rokkakugawa) is a river on the island of Kyushu, flowing through the Saga Prefecture.

 The river rises on the slopes of Mount Jinroku (神六山, 447 m), located in the Takeo city.
 In the mountains it joins Takeo River, then flows through the Shiroishi plain.
 After the confluence with Ushizu River it discharges into Ariake Sea, a part of East China Sea.

-The Rokkaku river is 47.0 km long and the catchment area is 341 km^{2}; the population of the catchment is about 120.000.
+The Rokkaku river is 47 km long and the catchment area is 341 km2; the population of the catchment is about 120,000.
 It is designated as a Class A river by the Ministry of Land, Infrastructure, Transport and Tourism (MLIT).